 Recommended 12 colour palette:

-Below is my standard palette of 12 colours that I do recommend for my sketching classes and workshops. …and even in that list there are some personal quirks.
+Refer to this article for details of my standard palette of 12 colours that I use for my sketching classes and workshops.
+But it’s just a suggestion!

 Recommended minimal 4 (or 6) colour palette: